 - Converters and Inverters – While electrical converters and inverters operate at inconsistent frequencies, flyback transformers help them shift from low to high voltage currents.
 They are found in power supplies of refrigerators, computers, and air conditioners.

 - Industrial Equipment – Flyback transformers support many industrial applications (motors, generators, and electrical pumps) by providing functions such as boosting efficiency and performance.

 How to test flyback transformers?

-Flyback transformers can be tested for various faults:
+Engineers can test flyback transformers for various faults:

 - Engineers may use potential transformer testers to investigate any faulty windings.

-- The tester will show unusual high impedance in the winding side if there exists any open winding, and in the case of a short circuit, the impedance would be comparatively low.
+- The tester will show unusual high impedance on the winding side if any open winding exists, and in the case of a short circuit, the impedance would be comparatively low.